 You are most likely familiar with the therapeutic effects that CBD (Cannabidiol) can have on symptoms such as anxiety, stress, chronic pains and much more but did you know that you can also put it in your meals to enhance its effects?
-Rich in amino and fatty acids, vitamins, minerals, CBD oil not only maintains your energy levels, it also makes you feel full for longer after a meal.
+Rich in amino and fatty acids, vitamins, minerals, CBD oil not only helps to maintain your energy levels, it can also help to make you feel full for longer after a meal.

 The main thing to keep in mind is that CBD ingredients need to be stored in a cool, dry place to ensure that they do not lose their potency.
 To get the most out of your CBD oil, infuse it slowly and over low heat in the meal so that it does not evaporate so keep the temperature at less than 160 degrees C (320 degrees F).

 Cooking meals that have strong flavors are even better as they can hide the natural bitter taste of CBD by infusing it in butter, lard, coconut oil or any dish that is oil-based.

 Prepare your recipes in advance for maximum effect and when you start cooking or baking, make sure that you stir the CBD oil as long as possible to ensure that it is evenly distributed in the batch.